ci-panorama/ci-panorama/README.md

 **TODO : more to come, this project is currently work in progress**

-## What it CI-LOOK ?
+## What it panorama ?
-CI-LOOK is a basic stand-alone repository providing data about your projects and on every build, test, deployment, analysis you want to handle and share.
+Panorama is a basic stand-alone repository providing data about your projects and on every build, test, deployment, analysis you want to handle and share.
 It is currently built in Java.

 All features are managed through a simple REST API, intended to be used from your existing CI / build tools, and can be queried for quick access on any important data.
-CI-LOOK includes a fixed data model for project definition, and process some basic data analysis to always manage only the most important and the up-to-date details on your project and everything around it.
+Panorama includes a fixed data model for project definition, and process some basic data analysis to always manage only the most important and the up-to-date details on your project and everything around it.

 The API can be used from any CURL like tool, from your CI tools using standard "REST call" plugins, or from dedicated / specialized integration plugins.